 Handpoint Limited and Secure Retail Limited – have provided the financial hardware and back-up solutions for our merchandising activities, allowing the Trust to accept credit and debit card payments on the move and on-line.

-Head of Steam Darlington Railway Museum – a partner in promoting the history of the railway in Darlington, of which the construction of Tornado is the latest chapter.
-The Museum is currently hosting the first-ever exhibition about the project, the nucleus of which will become a permanent display in 2012.
+Head of Steam Darlington Railway Museum – a partner in promoting the history of the railway in Darlington, of which the construction of Tornado and Prince of Wales is the latest chapter.
+The Museum hosted the first-ever exhibition about the project, the nucleus of which has become a permanent display.

 Hima-Sella – provided the GSM-R cab radio system that was a vital component of Tornado’s entry into main line operation in 2008.

-I D Howitt Limited – one of the Trust’s most important construction supporters, involved in all stages of the building of Tornado, including work on the cylinders and construction of the frames for the tender.
+I D Howitt Limited – one of the Trust’s most important construction supporters, involved in all stages of the building of Tornado, including work on the cylinders and construction of the frames for the tender as well as those of No. 2007 Prince of Wales.

 Lawrie Loveless & Co – Makers of finescale Gauge O and Gauge 1 electric locomotives and rolling stock, supporting the P2 build.